Policies and Procedures

 Parties

-Members must schedule parties at the pool through the pool manager.
+Members must schedule parties at the pool through the online registration and reservation system, or through the pool manager.
 Please see the pool manager for further information on scheduling a party.

-The Clubhouse may be made available for member parties only in the event a previously scheduled outdoor party is rained out and only upon prior payment of a refundable $200 deposit in addition to the $100 non-refundable party fee.
-The deposit will be refunded if immediately after the party, the party host cleans and restores the Clubhouse and furnishings to the condition in which they were prior to the party.Β Β Any Clubhouse use for private parties under the above conditions is conditional on the availability of the clubhouse, since the area is a shared resource for swim meet and tennis summer camper activities.
+The Clubhouse may be made available for member parties only in the event a previously scheduled outdoor party is rained out and only upon prior payment of a refundable deposit in addition to the non-refundable party fee.
+These fees are subject to change and will be posted on the IRC electronic storefront.
+The deposit will be refunded if immediately after the party, the party host cleans and restores the Clubhouse and furnishings to the condition in which they were prior to the party.
+Any Clubhouse use for private parties under the above conditions is conditional on the availability of the clubhouse, since the area is a shared resource for swim meet and tennis summer camp activities.

 Tables may be reserved for parties or other gatherings on a first come, first served basis and are only guaranteed with a non-refundable reservation fee.
-Only pool members in good standing, with fully-paid membership, may reserve a table.
+Only pool members in good standing, with fully-paid membership and no outstanding guest fees may reserve a table.
 Table reservations may only be accepted by the pool board coordinator, pool manager, or assistant manager.

 An adult IRC member hosting must be in attendance for the entire event.